carvel-dev/carvel-community/proposals/imgpkg/003-copy-bundles-with-rename/Readme.md

 Fields:

-- `kind` Type of configuration, this value should always be `CopyWithRename`.
+- `kind` Type of configuration, this value should always be `CopyConfig`.
 Used to allow `imgpkg` to understand what type of configuration this document is defining
-- `copyStrategy` This field will contain the Strategy that will be used by `imgpkg` the default value is `same-repository`.
+- `strategy` This field will contain the Strategy that will be used by `imgpkg` the default value is `SingleRepository`.
   Check the [Copy Strategies section](#copy-strategies) for more information.
-- `overrides` This is a list of overrides for the `copyStrategy`.
+- `overrides` This is a list of overrides for the `strategy`.
 In this list, the user can define specific behavior for a particular set of OCI Images.
 Check the [Overrides section](#overrides) for more information on overrides.

 #### Copy Strategies

-In this proposal, only 2 strategies will be defined, but in the future, more options can be made available
+In this proposal, only 2 strategies will be defined, but in the future, more options can be made available.
+These Strategies and Overrides will apply to all OCI Images that are contains in the Bundle that is being copied.
+Including all OCI Images from the current Bundle and Nested Bundles.

 ##### Copy all OCI Images to the same Repository as the Bundle